vasmakam/TestProject/README.md

 [0,1,1,2,3,5,8,13,21,34,55,89,144,233,377,610,987,1597,2584,4181,6765,10946,17711,28657,46368,75025,121393,196418,317811,514229,832040,1346269,2178309,3524578,5702887]

 ### Create and monitor deadlocked threads
 The create command creates two threads which will become deadlocked.
 The monitor command can be issued repeatedly to detect and report on the deadlocked threads.
-In the current implmentation, the main Java program must be killed to terminate the two deadlocked threads.
+In the current implementation, the main Java program must be killed to terminate the two deadlocked threads.

 $ curl http://localhost:8080/createThreads